drbarrett/click.vim/README.md

 click.vim
 ---------
+This is a fork of an existing vim click syntax file with added support for [XIA](http://xia.cs.cmu.edu) address types.

-Vim syntax definition for click configuration files.
+It can also be used with normal click configuration files.

 Changes include:
 - support for additional click keywords
-- support for [XIA](http://xia.cs.cmu.edu) specific addresses and keywords.
+- support for XIA specific addresses and keywords.

 Original syntax file notes:
 ---------------------------